-- Increase in ethylene supply over last two years, leading to imbalance
+- Increase in ethylene supply over last two years, leading to an imbalance

-- Energy dynamics, partly driven by pandemic, driven by demand constraints of fossil fuels (particularly petroleum derived fuels – gasoline, jet fuel, marine fuels etc.)
+- Energy dynamics, partly driven by the pandemic, driven by demand constraints of fossil fuels (particularly petroleum-derived fuels – gasoline, jet fuel, marine fuels, etc.)

 - Geopolitics – trade wars, tariffs regime, sanctions, nationalistic approach vs. globalization

 - Environmental pressures – plastic circularity, emissions (greenhouse gas, nitrous oxides, particulates, etc.), sustainability, shareholder pressure